dhausk/oilChangev2/README.md

 # Oil Change V2

+Web app for users to keep track of all their vehicle maintenance in one place.
+This is the web version of this App.
+There are plans for a native application of this app.

 ## Tech used
   - React.js
   - React Router
   - HTML, JavaScript, CSS

-Landing page is sign in page for user as well as about page
+Landing page is sign in page for user as well as about pa

-once logged in display user's profile page for their vehicle

-user's landing page